Future Palace

 Future Palace is a German rock band from Berlin.
 It consists of vocalist Maria Lessing, guitarist Manuel Kohlert, and drummer Johannes Früchtenicht.
-The band has been signed to the German label Arising Empire since 2020 and has currently released three studio albums, Escape (2020), Run (2022) and Distortion (2024).
+The band has been signed to the German label Century Media Records since 2025 and to date has released four studio albums, Escape (2020), Run (2022), Distortion (2024), and Resurgence (2026).

 History

 2018–2019: Formation and early years

 Future Palace was formed at the end of 2018 by singer Maria Lessing, guitarist Manuel Kohlert, and drummer Johannes Früchtenicht.
 The latter two had previously been active in several bands together and met Maria Lessing when she sang a feature for their band at the time.
 With the idea of establishing a new band later, the three created a WhatsApp group called Future Palace.
 This name was ultimately adopted as the band name.
 On 26 March 2019, the band released their first single "Maybe".
 The accompanying music video was released on 11 April 2019 on Future Palace's YouTube channel.
 The band then on 31 May 2019 released a second single, "Anomaly".
 They played their first concerts on 29 and 30 August 2019 in Berlin and Hamburg.